-- Customers in the manufacturing sector as well as greenhouse, nursery and floriculture production facilities with an average monthly peak demand of greater than 500 kW and less or equal to 1 MW are eligible to opt-in to the ICI if their establishment NAICS codes commence with the digits “31”, “32”, “33” or “114”.
+- Account(s) with an average monthly peak demand greater than 500 kW and less than 1 MW are eligible to opt-in to the ICI dependent on their NAICS code.
+In order to be eligible NAICS code must commence with the digits “31”, “32”, “33” or “114”.

 All requirements related to the ICI can be found in Ontario Regulation 429/04.

 Further information on Class A eligibility, including backgrounder information, Frequently Asked Questions and a peak tracker tool is available on the Independent Electricity System Operator’s (IESO) website.